JESUS CALLING: STORIES OF FAITH: Episodes 4.1-4.2

 Dominant Worldview and Other Worldview Content/Elements:

-A strong Christian worldview where American celebrities discuss how God encouraged them to change their lives for the better, a music composer and an actress describe how they persevered in their industry despite getting rejected dozens of times, two female celebrities discuss finding a renewed purpose in life after reaching the apex of their careers, a football player thanks his wife and his daughters for helping him through his cancer treatment, the celebrities admit to praying to God and citing the Apostle Paul for inspiration, and an actress writes a children’s book that promotes friendship;
+Very strong Christian worldview with very strong biblical, moral values in two episodes where four American celebrities discuss how God encouraged them to change their lives for the better, a music composer and an actress describe how they persevered in their industry despite getting rejected dozens of times, two female celebrities discuss finding a renewed purpose in life after reaching the apex of their careers, a famous retires football player thanks his wife and his daughters for helping him through his recent cancer treatment, the celebrities admit to praying to God and citing the Apostle Paul for inspiration, and an actress writes a children’s book promoting friendship;

 Foul Language: